MSunaam/Mini_Shell_OS/README.md

 # Mini_Shell
-This program is a collection of C and header files that contribute towards the implemenation of a Shell.
+This program is a collection of C and header files for the implemenation of a Shell.
 A shell is a program that accepts commands from a user and executes them.
 This shell implemenation thus far supports file redirection, pipes, and boolean operations with linux commands on a Linux operating system.
 The shell will also work with linux distributions like Ubuntu.